 Individuals volunteering with children in Nepal must be adaptable and be prepared for a dynamic, ever-changing experience.
 Generally, some of the children attend school during the day so there may not always be children around during school hours.
 However, there may be sick children who need care at home.
 Volunteers teach basic English and other subjects such as math and science to these eager learners.
 As a volunteer, you also organize tours, games, drawings, singing, dancing, painting and other activities to keep the kids engaged and learning.
 Volunteers may help the children prepare for school, and help with their homework.

 Volunteers wishing to teach at the children’s home / orphanage should expect to do so for a full day.
 Please keep in mind that there may be a lot more planning required of these volunteers compared to those where the orphaned children attend local schools.
 Working hours are approximately 3 to 5 hours per day, 5 to 6 days per week.
 The orphanages are very flexible; so you’ll be free to arrange to take days off to explore the local area.

 Our NGO partner supports three orphanages / children’s homes in Kathmandu ranging from 10 to 30 students, ages 5 to 19.

 Caring for nearly orphaned children is an incredible undertaking.
-You can make an even greater impact at your volunteering with children in Nepal project by bringing donations of school supplies (pens, pencils, notebooks, etc.) or clothing or fundraising to help cover some of the costs of food, supplies, shoes, and clothing for the kids.
+You can make an even greater impact at your volunteering with children in Nepal project by fundraising to help cover some of the costs of food, supplies, shoes, and clothing for the kids.
+If you wish to donate supplies, GOAT Volunteers recommends that you purchase them locally in Nepal to help support small, local businesses.
 Visit the Contact Us page to inquire for more details.

 Room & Board